 Curriculum and Ethos

-Staff have identified the key skills our children should be taught.
-Alongside the EYFS curriculum, these form an important part of our focus within Acorn Pre-school and Juniper class (Reception).
+Staff have identified the key skills our children should have as they enter school.
+Alongside the EYFS curriculum, these form an important part of our focus within Little Acorns, Acorn Pre-school and Juniper class (Reception).
 A key area of this focus is developing the children’s spoken language and understanding and use of vocabulary.
 Therefore, we provide a language rich environment throughout the school to support our children’s development in this area.

 Learning takes place in single year classes and children are encouraged to work in partnership with their teacher.

 In addition to building pupils’ academic knowledge, we focus on a wide range of practical skills, which enable them to become skilled independent learners.